TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 #### Note
 A `<div>` is one of the basic HTML elements.
 It is simply an empty container.
 In general, it is best to use other tags such as `<h1>` or `<p>` for content in your projects, but as we learn more about CSS you'll find that there are many cases where the thing you need is just a container for other elements.
 Many of our exercises use plain `<div>`s for simplicity.
 Later lessons will go into much more depth about when it is appropriate to use the various HTML elements.
 </div>

-### Values and Units

-When you are specifying any property in your CSS file, there could be applicable values depending on the property.
-To understand what the various values and their units could be, please go through this page [CSS values and units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units).

 ### Selectors